• Skip to primary navigation

 • Heavy cream.
 Otherwise known as ‘double cream’ can also be used if you prefer.

-See how easy it is to prepare this pasta with gorgonzola sauce and peas?
+See how easy it is to prepare this pasta with gorgonzola cheese and peas?
 Give it a try one of these nights!

-Creamy, salty, and slightly sweet– that's what you'll get in every serving of Pasta with Gorgonzola Sauce and Peas.
+Creamy, salty, and slightly sweet– that's what you'll get in every serving of Gorgonzola Pasta with Peas.
 It's a flavor-packed pasta dish that's ready in twenty minutes!

 Print Pin Rate